Giving Women a Seat at the (Cap) Table

 And of course, if you’re not yet doing so, cast a net wider and actively seek out women-led companies.
 Take the initiative to break the cycle of funding predominantly male-led ventures.
 Diversifying your portfolio isn't just a nod to equality, it's a good investment strategy that can lead to better returns.

-Enabling more women on cap tables is not merely a matter of inclusion; it's a powerful lever for wealth redistribution and the creation of a more equitable entrepreneurial landscape.
+Enabling more women on cap tables is a powerful lever for wealth redistribution and the creation of a more equitable playing field.
 And it’s also good for business.
 Think of inclusivity on cap tables as an opportunity to harness untapped potential for growth and innovation.
 A more diverse cap table means a more comprehensive understanding of markets, a broader range of ideas, and more robust checks and balances.

 The TL;DR on why women are underrepresented on cap tables, and what we can do about it: